Suplementos para piel y pelo brillante en perros y gatos

 At Waggy's we care about your pet's well-being, so below we leave you a step-by-step guide to ensure that bathing is a pleasant and effective experience:

-Reward your dog with Waggy's Bites treats and praise.
+Reward your dog with Waggy's Bites natural dog treats and praise.
 Strengthen the bond with your dog and offer the best in nutrition with Waggy's Bites Salmon or Tuna flavour.
 These delicious treats are made with the highest quality and 100% natural proteins, ensuring your furry friend receives only the best.
 Enriched with sweet potato and Omegas 3, 6 and 9, they are not only an irresistible treat, but also contribute to maintaining a shiny coat, healthy skin and overall health.
 Ideal for rewarding good behaviour and sharing special moments together, Waggy's Bites are the perfect way to show your dog how much you love them.
 Get yours today.

 Bathing a dog for the first time should be a positive and calming experience for your pet.
-Start by choosing a safe and comfortable place, such as a bathtub or sink, and use lukewarm water so that he doesn't get scared by the cold or heat.
+Start by choosing a safe and comfortable place, such as a bathtub or sink, and use warm water so that he doesn't get scared by the cold or heat.
 Use a dog-specific shampoo, applying a small amount and gently massaging it into his coat, avoiding the eye and ear area.
 Rinse well to remove all the shampoo and dry your dog with a soft towel or a hair dryer on a low setting.
 Reward your dog with petting and treats during and after the bath so that he associates the experience with something positive.

 Bathing a dog that won't let you bathe him can be a challenge, but with patience and the right techniques, you can make the process more manageable.
 First, it's important to create a calm, safe environment.
 Before the bath, get everything you need ready and place a non-slip mat in the tub or bathing area so your dog doesn't slip.
 Use treats and gentle words to calm him, and let him get familiar with the water and shampoo before you begin.
 It can also help to have another person your dog knows and trusts assist and provide comfort during the bath.